 The Company monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
-Net debt is calculated as total borrowings (including accrued and other payables and advances from related party as shown in the statements of financial position) less cash.
-Total capital is calculated as Equity as shown in the statements of financial position plus Net Debt.
+Net debt is calculated as total borrowings (including accounts payable and other liabilities, lease liability and advances from related party as shown in the statements of financial position) less cash.
+Total capital is calculated as equity as shown in the statements of financial position plus net debt.